An Overview of Disaster Recovery Testing Scenarios

 4. Click Test to start the job.

-Note that the SR job testing can also run on schedule.
+Note: The SR job testing can also run on schedule.
 The Test Schedule option can be configured when creating a new SR job.
 Thus, you can set up a SR job to run a periodic testing based on the schedule that you choose.

 Another way of setting up the test schedule is available with previously created SR jobs.
 In this case, you have to go to the left panel of the home page and then right-click the SR job for which you want to configure the test schedule.
 The pop-up menu appears which includes a variety of options for job management, such as Run Job, Rename, Edit, Delete, and Disable.
 Click Edit.